eclipse-tractusx/digital-product-pass/dpp-tutorial/digital-twin-provision.md

 ## Add Aspect Model to the Submodel Server

-The data generated in previous step can be stored into the submode data service.
+The data generated in previous step can be stored into the submodel data service.

 > [!Caution]
 >  The UUID should be written in the format: 6fb9a71b-aee6-4063-a82e-957022aeaa7a